SculptTechProject/sparkly-server/README.md

 ## Secrets

-Secrets must always be supplied using environment variables or secret management tools.
-Never commit real credentials.
+Secrets must be provided via environment variables or a secret manager.

-Likely future keys:
+Future keys may include:

-* Stripe secrets
+* Stripe
-* JWT settings
+* JWT
 * OAuth providers (GitHub, Google)

 ---

 ## Development workflow

-1. Create a small issue or task.
+1. Open an issue or define a small task.
-2. Implement changes on a feature branch.
+2. Implement the change in a feature branch.
-3. Add or update tests.
+3. Update or add tests.
-4. Run local build and tests.
+4. Run the build and tests locally.
-5. Push and open a PR.
+5. Open a pull request.

-This keeps the project clean and easy to maintain.
+This keeps the repository clean and maintainable.

 ---

-## Roadmap (short‑term)
+## Short-term roadmap

-* Full authentication and refresh tokens
+* refresh tokens
-* Public project pages
+* public project pages
-* Build-in-public feed
+* project feed and logs
-* Email notifications
+* email notifications
-* Admin panel foundations
+* admin foundations
-* Observability (structured logs, metrics, probes)
+* observability (logs, metrics, probes)

 ---

 ## Contributing

-The project is actively developed by the SculptTech / Sparkly team.
-External contributions will be welcomed once core systems stabilise.
+The codebase is currently maintained by the SculptTech / Sparkly team.
+External contributions will be accepted once the core platform stabilises.

 ---